bguiz/autodocs/README.md

 - `FLAG_CLEAN_DOCUMENT`
   - default: `false`
   - If set to `true` the `gh-pages` folder/ repository are deleted
+- `FLAG_STRIP_TOKEN_OUTPUT`
+  - default: `true`
+  - If set to false, the output stream from the push will **not** filter out the token This is not recommended except when running locally, and definitely should not be used in a CI environment

 Your Git repository can have many different branches being pushed, but you only have one published documentation,